ravi0130/azure-avs-microhack/docs/NSX_Familiarisation.md

 This capability uses the DNS Forwarder Service in NSX-T. A DNS service and default DNS zone are provided as part of your private cloud.
 To enable Azure VMware Solution management components to resolve records from your private DNS systems, you must define an FQDN zone and apply it to the NSX-T DNS Service.
 The DNS Service conditionally forwards DNS queries for each zone based on the external DNS servers defined in that zone.

 ## Configure DNS forwarder

+### Note

+If the default DNS forwarder is already created this section can be omitted

 1. In your Azure VMware Solution private cloud, under Workload Networking, select DNS > DNS zones.
 Then select Add.

 ![](/Images/NSX/NSX_image6.png)